predis/predis/README.md

 ### Overriding standard connection classes with custom ones ###

-Predis allows developers to create new connection classes to add support for new protocols or override the existing ones to provide a different implementation compared to the default classes.
+Predis allows developers to create new connection classes to add support for new protocols or override the existing ones and provide a different implementation compared to the default classes.
 This can be obtained by subclassing the `Predis\Network\IConnectionSingle` interface.

 ``` php
 <?php